 Tourism is an important economic contributor to the region.
-Coastal and marine recreational opportunities include general recreation (Section 5.2), recreational and charter fishing (Sections 5.7 and 5.8.7) sightseeing and diving (DENR 2010; South Australian Tourism Commission 2015).
+Coastal and marine recreational opportunities include general recreation (Section 5.2), recreational and charter fishing (Sections 5.7 and 5.8.7) and diving (DENR 2010; South Australian Tourism Commission 2015).
+Port Clinton Conservation Park is a popular tourist destination (DENR 2010).

-Baseline information on tourism relevant to the LYPMP includes:
+Baseline information on tourism relevant to the UGSVMP includes:

-- Bailey et al. (2012b) provided information on expenditure by tourists for the Yorke tourism region (see Appendix C).
-Expenditure by tourists in 2009/10 in the Yorke tourism region of about \$62 million contributed about 20 per cent of its total value of exports, about 7 per cent of its gross regional product and about 12 per cent of its jobs. - Tourism Research Australiaprovides time series of international and domestic tourism numbers and expenditure, and the number of tourism businesses, for South Australia's tourism regions (Tourism Research Australia 2015, see Figure 14 and Figure 19).
-Expenditure by tourists in the Yorke tourism region (from Port Broughton to Port Gawler and including upper Gulf St Vincent, see Appendix C) in 2013/14 was \$178 million.
-Data are available for previous years, but are not comparable with 2013/14 due to a change in methods (Tourism Research Australia 2015). - The South Australian Tourism Commission prepares regional tourism profiles using information from international and national visitor surveys conducted by Tourism Research Australia.
-During 2013 and 2014,
+- Bailey et al. (2012b) provided information on expenditure by tourists for the Yorke Peninsula Local Government Area and the Wakefield and Mallala Local Government Areas, combined (see Appendix C).
+Expenditure by tourists in 2009/10 in the Yorke Peninsula Local Government Area of about \$62 million contributed about 20 per cent of its total value of exports and generated about 7 per cent of its gross regional product and about 12 per cent of its jobs.
+Expenditure by tourists in 2009/10 in the Wakefield and Mallala Local Government Areas, combined, of about \$34 million contributed about 10 per cent of their total value of exports, about 3 per cent of their gross regional product and about 7 per cent of their jobs (Bailey et al. 2012b). - Tourism Research Australia provides time series of international and domestic tourism numbers and expenditure, and the number of tourism businesses, for South Australia's tourism regions (Tourism Research Australia 2015, see Figure 17 and Figure 18).
+Expenditure by tourists in the Yorke tourism region (see Appendix C) in 2013/14 was \$178 million.
+Data are available for previous years, but are not comparable with 2013/14 due to a change in methods (Tourism Research Australia 2015).

-52 per cent of domestic visitors to the Yorke tourism region visited the beach, 38 per cent went fishing and 9 per cent visited national or state parks (South Australian Tourism Commission unpublished data).

-- A report by BDA Marketing Planning for Tourism Australia (Australia Consumer Demand Research) based on a survey of international visitors found that beaches were the top Australian attraction, appealing to 53 per cent of visitors, and viewing aquatic wildlife was the top experience, appealing to 50 per cent of visitors (Tourism Australia, undated a). - DEWNR maintains a database of coastal and marine tourism operators in South Australia (DEWNR unpublished data).
-In 2014, at least 6 coastal or marine tourism operators used the LYPMP, offering fishing charters.
+- The South Australian Tourism Commission prepares regional tourism profiles using information from international and national visitor surveys conducted by Tourism Research Australia.
+During 2013 and 2014, 52 per cent of domestic visitors to Yorke tourism region (from Port Broughton to Port Gawler, see Appendix C) visited the beach, 38 per cent went fishing and 9 per cent visited national or state parks (South Australian Tourism Commission unpublished data). - A report by BDA Marketing Planning for Tourism Australia (Australia Consumer Demand Research) based on a survey of international visitors found that beaches were the top Australian attraction, appealing to 53 per cent of visitors, and viewing aquatic wildlife was the top experience, appealing to 50 per cent of visitors (Tourism Australia, undated a). - DEWNR maintains a database of coastal and marine tourism operators in South Australia (DEWNR unpublished data).
+In 2014, at least one coastal or marine tourism operator used the UGSVMP, offering fishing charters.

-Figure 14.
+Figure 17.
 Number of overnight visitors and tourism expenditure for the Yorke Peninsula tourism region.
 Source: Tourism Research Australia (2015).

-Figure 15.
+Figure 18.
 Number of tourism businesses in the Yorke Peninsula tourism region.
 Source: Tourism Research Australia (2015).
 No data were available for 2013/14.